Terror in Resonance: Critical response

+Nick Creamer of Anime News Network gave the anime series an "A", and described it as "the direction is basically flawless, and the semi-realistic art design keeps the show grounded while also offering consistent moments of larger-than-life beauty.
+Overall, Terror in Resonance is just short of a masterpiece.
+When it comes to ideas and execution, the show is absolutely bulletproof, a gorgeous and cutting meditation on the contradictory complexities of modern society.
+Its characters rage at a system that no one truly wants, caught up in cycles the show frames as tragically inevitable.
+In the context of its well-earned cynicism, its few moments of honest human connection feel all the more precious, brought home by expert framing and brilliant use of music.
+A rich and passionate meditation on modern society that is elevated by some of the finest music and visuals in anime".

 Accolades

-Terror in Resonance was awarded Anime of the Year, Best Original Anime of the Year and Mystery or Psychological Anime of the Year in the 1st Anime Trending Awards in 2014.
+Terror in Resonance was awarded "Anime of the Year", "Best Original Anime of the Year" and "Mystery or Psychological Anime of the Year" at the 1st Anime Trending Awards in 2014.
 The series has won the French award "Daruma d'or anime" at the Japan Expo Awards 2016.
-It was part of the Jury Selections of the 18th Japan Media Arts Festival in the Animation category in 2014.
+It was part of the Jury Selections at the 18th Japan Media Arts Festival in the Animation category in 2014.